 The 2018 Muskoka Summit on the Environment aims to understand and promote a variety of perspectives to examine how to bring ethics into our relationship with the biosphere.
 We will explore the extent of our impacts on the planet and various views of our place in nature.

 The human population and our demands on the natural world have grown to the point where we are now a major driver of the rapid changes to the planet.
-But humans are woven into the web of life and we can longer think of “us” (humans) and “it” (nature).
+But humans are woven into the web of life and we can no longer think of “us” (humans) and “it” (nature).
 A new consciousness is required for we have a crucial role to play in promoting the health of the biosphere as a place where humans can survive.

 The 2018 Summit will explore the role of cultures, religions and science in building a more balanced and ethical understanding of our place on Earth.

-Members of the general public, First Nations, members of the academic community, members of faith communities, and environmental specialists from government, management agencies, consulting companies, and non-governmental organizations are encourage to attend and participate, as well as both secondary and post-secondary students.
+Members of the general public, Métis and First Nations, members of the academic community, members of faith communities, and environmental specialists from government, management agencies, consulting companies, and non-governmental organizations are encourage to attend and participate, as well as both secondary and post-secondary students.

 MSE is pleased to have the following excellent lineup of speakers:

 For those people interested in further exploring the role of religion in our relationship with the natural world, we recommend that you attend our companion workshop entitled Grounding: Ecology, Faith, Hope, taking place May 25-26 (following MSE) and hosted by the Bracebridge United Church.
 Learn more and register for this workshop at http://grounding.ca.